iot-edge-foundation/iot-edge-echo/README.md

 ## Contribute

-This logic is licenced under the MIT license.
+This logic is licensed under the MIT license.

 Want to contribute?
 Throw in a pull request....